Diabetic? Does this story about diabetic exercises sound familiar?

 If you’re not an Australian citizen and don’t have medicare, or you’ve already attended 8 sessions this year you can get your exercise class fix for only $20.
 With private health insurers picking up the tab (if you’re covered) you might not be out of pocket much at all.

 To get medicare to pay for your exercise therapy you will need a referral to the EPs from your GP.
 They simply need to write up a diabetes group services referral.
 That’s it.
 Once that’s done medicare will pick up the tab for the initial consultation (nothing out of pocket) then your group sessions are only $5.
 Just amazing value.

 The best time to start exercising is now.
 Tomorrow we’re all a day older and habits become harder to form.
 Just listen to what Jim has had to say about his diabetic exercise experience with Mike.

-Book in with our EP in Pascoe Vale right now to get your one on one here.
+Your first step is to book in with our EPs in Pascoe Vale for your one on one session.

-If you’re going to get medicare to pay the bills then make sure you have your referrals ready before you see Mike.
+If you’re going to get medicare to pay the bills then make sure you have your referrals ready before you see the EPs.

 Attending a small group class or even one on one sessions might not be for you.
 While the results of improved diabetes management, feeling better and more energetic are desirable, attending in clinic can pose some challenges.